Stay tuned to our new posts and updates! Click to join us on WhatsApp L&C-Whatsapp & Telegram telegram Channel

 Whether you are new or veteran, you are important.
 Please contribute with your articles on cinema, we are looking forward for an association.
 Send your writings to amitava@silhouette-magazine.com

-Film historian, author and archivist of vintage film memorabilia SMM Ausaja is Senior Vice President - Content at Fantico, the first Indian NFT platform.
+Film historian, author and archivist of vintage film memorabilia SMM Ausaja is Senior Archivist (Cinema) at Tuli Research Centre for India Studies.
 Based in Mumbai, Ausaja has collected, preserved, archived and restored a phenomenal collection of posters, movie stills, song synopsis booklets, lobby cards, glass slides, post cards, LP records and other film memorabilia over the last three decades.
-He is the author of Bollywood in Posters and has co-authored Bollywood: The Films!
+He is the author of The Bachchans and Bollywood in Posters and has co-authored The Swinging 70's and Bollywood: The Films!
 The Songs!
 The Stars!
 He can be contacted on smmausaja@hotmail.com

 All Posts of SMM Ausaja